 Do I Need a Permit for My Renovation?

 The Ontario Building Code requires building permits for most structural, electrical, plumbing, and HVAC work.
 Understanding what requires a permit — and what doesn't — is the first step in planning any renovation.
+As a rule of thumb, if you're changing the structure of the home, altering how it's heated or wired, or moving water, you almost certainly need a permit.
+If you're only changing finishes, you usually don't.

 Work That Requires a Permit in Ontario